Lightjohn/Ssh-ultimate-guide/README.md

 I will not talk too much of the really first steps to install/use ssh, this guide is to enhance your daily use with SSH.

-# SSH keys or passworld-less connection
+# SSH keys or password-less connection

 Before anything we will set some keys, Why?
 Because it's **CONVENIENT** and as a bonus, it's secure.